AppCivico/pegabot/README.md

 - [Hugo](https://gohugo.io/)
 - [NodeJS](https://nodejs.org/en/)

-Then you can run `npm install` or `yarn`, to install the dependencies, and then `npm run dev`, which will start and hugo server on [multilingual mode](https://gohugo.io/content-management/multilingual/#configure-multilingual-multihost).
+Then you can run `npm install`, to install the dependencies, and then `npm run dev`, which will start and hugo server on [multilingual mode](https://gohugo.io/content-management/multilingual/#configure-multilingual-multihost).

 ## Build